The brief is the single most-complained about thing in most creative industries.

-On October 5, join author, ad veteran and professor Luke Sullivan for this 90 minute presentation as he will show a variety of different ways anyone can use to create a brief that doesn’t just lie there.
+Join author, ad veteran and professor Luke Sullivan for this 90-minute presentation as he will show a number of different ways anyone can use to create a brief that doesn’t just lie there.
 A brief that crackles with possibility.
 A brief that doesn’t supply answers but raises questions.
 And has what he calls “Boingy Boingy.”

 - Learn why the brief is the first creative act

 - Screw facts and research.
 What is the fundamental truth?

 - Find a tension and leverage it